grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "Better, but still quite a bit more dive plane angle than I would expect just to keep the boat level," said Gregory.

-Hemi did not say what he was thinking: that they were sinking.
+Hemi did not say what he was thinking: they were sinking.

 [//]: # (----- invisible character break)

 [//]: # (### Percy goes to recruit Chips to help fix the leak)

 "Sweet fucking hell," Percy said to herself.
 "Sweet fucking hell!" she repeated at a yell.
 She ran up the length of the cargo hold, her clomping boot steps echoing in the empty space.
 Back in the battery compartments, she pulled the heavy watertight bulkhead closed behind her with a loud metal-on-metal sound and turned the wheel to seal the cargo hold.
-It took all her strength; the screw-wheel seals in this part of the sub were rarely used, and they were planting themselves ever more firmly into a rusted stasis with the passing of time.

 She climbed up a deck and crossed from the back of crew quarters, through the galley, and into the engine room.
-The only sounds there were the throb of the electric motors spinning in the next compartment, and a randomized clanking of tools from the deck below.
+The only sounds there were the throb of the electric motors spinning in the next compartment, and a clanking of tools from the deck below.
 She leaned over the open hatch to the lower engine room.

 "Chips!
 Chips, come over here."

-The clanking sound stopped and the face of the _Prospect_'s engineer appeared below the opening a moment later, peering up at her.
-Chips's hands were black with grease that had also created a grimy patch on the leather apron she wore.
+The clanking sound ceased, and the face of the _Prospect_'s engineer appeared below the opening a moment later, peering up at her.
+Chips's hands were black with grease that had also left a grimy patch on the leather apron she wore.
 In her hands, as if she had been butchering some small game animal for dinner, she held the shell of a deconstructed piece of machinery about the size of a baseball.

 Chips's real name was Irene something-or-other, but Hemi had stuck her with the nickname "Chips" when she had signed on.
 According to Hemi, "Chips" was the traditional nickname for a ship's carpenter, going back to antiquity.
 And even though there was little carpentry to be done on a submarine, the ship's carpenter was generally responsible for any number of random jobs that were not already assigned to the deck crew.
 When she had first come aboard, Hemi had such a list of things that needed doing on the _Prospect_ that he felt the name was appropriate to the new position.
-Also, he had always wanted a "Chips" on the boat --- he was a fan of the classics.
+Also, he had always wanted a "Chips" on the boat --- he was enamored with the classics.

-"What the fuck is going on Percy?"
+"What the fuck is going on?"
 Chips asked.

 "There's a leak."
 These were words no submariner ever wanted to hear.
 But Chips had fixed leaks before.
 It would be the answer to Chips's next question that Percy was loath to give her.

-"I was wondering when one of you assholes would make their way down here and tell me that the fuck's with all the fucked motions of the boat.
-Where are we leaking?"
+"I was wonderin' when one of you would make your way down here and tell me that the fuck's with all the fucked motions of the boat.
+Where're we leaking?"

 "...In the cargo hold."